edwinb/Idris2-boot/docs/app/index.rst

 want to support exceptions, we also want to explain how exceptions and linearity (see Section :ref:`sect-multiplicites`) interact.

 In this tutorial, we describe a parameterised type ``App`` and a related parameterised type ``App1``, which together allow us to structure larger applications, taking into account both exceptions and linearity.
 The aims of ``App`` and ``App1`` are that they should:

 * make it possible to express what interactions a function does, in its type, without too much notational overhead.
-* have little or no performance overhead compared to writing in \texttt{IO}.
+* have little or no performance overhead compared to writing in *IO*.
 * be compatible with other libraries and techniques for describing effects, such as algebraic effects or monad transformers.
 * be sufficiently easy to use and performant that it can be the basis of